oliversilvacfx/oliversilvacfx/README.md

 ⚡<strong>Currently open to</strong>

 Junior <strong>Character FX</strong> roles in animated features and stylized game cinematics.
-Based in Mexico, open to relocation <strong>(NAFTA eligible)</strong> or remote roles in Canada/EU :D
+Based in Mexico, open to relocation <strong>(CUSMA eligible)</strong> or remote roles in Canada/EU :D

 <i>If I'm not tweaking cloth or trying to convince Vellum to behave, I'm probably watching movies, sketching, or cracking questionable jokes.
 Thanks for stopping by! :))</i>